Arachnoiditis Pain Relief

 What are the Three Stages of Arachnoiditis?

-The three stages of arachnoiditis refer to the level of severity the condition has reached.
+The three stages refer to the level of severity the condition has reached.

-- Stage one is the initial stage, and at this point, a person will have mild arachnoiditis.
+- Stage one is the initial stage, and at this point, a person will have a mild case.
 Usually, in this stage, people experience intermittent pain, discomfort, and a tingling sensation in the lower back, legs, and buttocks, as well as inflammation of the arachnoid membrane.

-- By stage two, moderate arachnoiditis develops, causing an increase in chronic pain and possible nerve damage.
+- By stage two, moderate cases develop, causing an increase in chronic pain and possible nerve damage.
 At this point, people typically experience muscle weakness, numbness, or sensory disturbances.
 Adhesions (fibrous bands) can develop, which cause the spinal nerves to stick together and limit overall movement.

-- Stage three is the most severe case of arachnoiditis, causing debilitating symptoms.
+- Stage three is the most severe case, causing debilitating symptoms.
 The most commonly reported complications include adhesions and scarring within the spinal canal, compressed and fused nerve roots, and neurological dysfunction.

 What Does Arachnoiditis Pain Feel Like?